Rosemont’s Tea Coordinator, Paula, recently visited the PA Tea Festival in Mechanicsburg, PA

 Rosemont Tea Simple Syrup

 Interested in attending a tea at Historic Rosemont?
-Take a look at our tea schedule here.
-Choose a date that works best for you and give us a call at 540-955-2834 to make your reservation.
+Check out our tea schedule on our teas page, and give us a call at 540-955-2834 to make your reservation.